Administrative Review Tribunal

 Document preparation

 We will let you know the documents that will be required to support your appeal.
-We will ensure that the documents are set to the standards set out by the AAT.
+We will ensure that the documents are set to the standards set out by the ART.
 We will prepare detailed submissions addressing the reasons for the initial decision by the Department and make statements supporting the appeal.

 Lodge the application.